 Graduate programs are available at the master's and doctoral level.
 The Doctor of Nursing Practice is the clinical degree for advanced practice nursing.
 Graduates are qualified to assume leadership roles in specialized nursing practice and scientific inquiry.
-MS to D.N.P parttime study only online.
-BS in Nursing to D.N.P is a hybrid of on-campus and online study.
+M.S.N. to D.N.P part-time study only online.
+B.S.N. to D.N.P is a hybrid of on-campus and online study.
 The Ph.D. in Nursing Education program has one entry option: Master's to Ph.D.
 Graduates are qualified to fill nursing faculty positions in educational institutions and health care agencies.

-The Master of Science in Nursing Program has four emphases available:
+The Master of Science in Nursing Program has three emphases available:

 - Adult Gerontology Acute Care Nurse Practitioner (AGACNP)

-- · Advanced Nurse Generalist

-- Clinical Nurse Leader (CNL)

 - Family Nurse Practitioner (FNP)

+- Nursing M.S.N.
+Non-Thesis Emphasis